 - Become familiar with the type of disasters that occur in your region.
-Think about natural and man-made disasters.
+Think about both natural and man-made disasters.

-- If your plan includes sheltering at a kennel or clinic you will want to set that up ahead of time.
+- If your plan includes sheltering at a kennel or clinic, you will want to set that up ahead of time.
 Make sure that the kennel or clinic is not in a flood zone.

-- If you decide to shelter at home have a two week supply of food, water and medications.
+- If you decide to shelter at home, have a two week supply of food, water and medications.

-- If you plan to evacuate take your pets with you.
+- If you plan to evacuate, take your pets with you.
 We do not recommend that you leave your pets locked in the house, in a cage or chained in the backyard.
 They will have no way of escaping if there is a storm surge or flooding.
 Become familiar with evacuation routes and give yourself ample time.

-- Transport your pets in a carrier with a familiar toy, blanket or one of your shirts to help reduce the stress.
+- Transport your pets in a carrier with a familiar toy, blanket or one of your shirts to help reduce their stress.
 Animals are aware of the change in barometric pressure long before we are and may be very unpredictable and reactive.
 They tend to hunker down and hide.

 - Make sure your pet has proper identification such as a microchip, tattoo or collar with ID.
 Keep a copy of your pets microchip number with you.

 After the Storm: